u1qqlv/SURVIV.IO-PRO-HACK/README.md

 https://www.youtube.com/watch?v=VqnDO610Jsc

 ## :angry: Hack not working?!
-Make an issue (if it is not already), notyify me, but before that, be sure the links to be the same as above! (look carefully if the links are the same!)
+Make an issue (if it is not already), notify me, but before that, be sure the links to be the same as above! (look carefully if the links are the same!)

 The cheat is updating regularly so you need to change values too...